afsc-assessments/ebswp_2023/doc/EBSpollock.md

 surveys indicated that the 2013 year class was more abundant than the 2012 year-class).

-The fit to the numbers of age 2 and older pollock in the AT survey generally falls within the confidence bounds of the survey sampling distributions (here assumed to have an average CV of 25\%) with a reasonable pattern of residuals (Fig. \ref{fig:mod_ats_biom}).
+The fit to the ATS biomass index survey generally falls within the confidence bounds of the survey sampling distributions (here assumed to have an average CV of 25\%) with a reasonable pattern of residuals (Fig. \ref{fig:mod_ats_biom}).
 The AT age compositions consistently track large year classes through the population and the model fits these patterns reasonably well (Fig. \ref{fig:mod_ats_age}).

 As in past assessments, an evaluation of the multivariate posterior distribution  was performed by running a chain of 3 million Monte-Carlo Markov chain (MCMC) simulations and saving every 600th iteration (final posterior draws totaled 5,000).
-A pairwise comparison for some key parameters could be evaluated (along with their marginal distributions; Fig. \ref{fig:mcmc_pairs}).
+A pairwise comparison for some key parameters could be evaluated (along with their marginal distributions;  Fig.
+\ref{fig:mcmc_pairs}).
 To compare the point estimates (highest posterior density) with the mean of the posterior marginal distribution, overplotting the former on the latter for the 2018 spawning biomass estimate were similar (Fig. \ref{fig:mcmc_marg}).

 ## Time series results